Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

-The final hyperparameter is $\alpha$, the largest eigenvalue of the Kerr network connectivity matrix ${\bf W}_R$, and thus sets the strength of the node-node coupling.
-In reservoir computing literature, it is commonly stated that for an echo-state network (with a hyperbolic tangent nonlinearity), if the spectral radius of ${\bf W}_R$ is much larger than 1, the RC steady state is not guaranteed to be stable and limit-cycle dynamics can emerge \cite{Jaeger2009, Larger2017, Canaday2018}.
-A spectral radius at or just below this limit, the so-called ``edge of stability'', is often found to be optimal for tasks requiring significant memory (i.e.,~where previous states of the input are important)~\cite{Dambre2012,Canaday2018}.
-For the Kerr network RC of Eq.~\eqref{eq:RCeom}, the coupling matrix is symmetric so $\alpha$ is also the spectral radius of ${\bf W}_R$.
+The final hyperparameter $\alpha$ is the largest singular value of the Kerr network connectivity matrix $\bm{ W}_R$ and sets the strength of the node-node coupling.
+In reservoir computing literature, it is commonly stated that for an echo-state network (with a hyperbolic tangent nonlinearity), if the spectral radius of $\bm{ W}_R$ is much larger than 1, the RC steady state is not guaranteed to be stable and limit-cycle dynamics can emerge \cite{Jaeger2009, Larger2017, Canaday2018}.
+A spectral radius close to this limit (the so-called `edge of stability') is often found to be optimal for tasks requiring significant memory (i.e.~where previous states of the input are important)~\cite{Dambre2012,Canaday2018}.
+For the Kerr network RC of Eq.~\eqref{eq:RCeom}, the coupling matrix is symmetric so $\alpha$ is also the spectral radius of $\bm{ W}_R$.
 Since the network has an explicit decay term, the linear network is stable for $\alpha<2$.
 When the nonlinearity is included, numerically we find stable steady states and thus the fading memory property are always present for $\alpha<2$ for the nonlinearity parameters we consider.
 In agreement with other works, we have found $\alpha\sim 1.5-2$ results in optimal performance, and thus have chosen to present results with $\alpha=1.9$.

 Overall, there is generally a broad range of Kerr RC hyperparameters resulting in high fidelity classification, which we can summarize as $\gamma \lesssim \kappa$, $\sqrt{\bar{\Lambda}}\mu \sim 0.5-1$, and $\alpha\leq 2$.
-This is independent of specific network structure, and we have allowed $\gamma_j$ to be disordered as well and have seen no decrease in performance.
+This performance is independent of specific network structure, and is robust to moderate disorder in these structural parameters.